Snowbum's Sale, Wanted,...and even some free stuff

 Hopefully I'll be invited to your annual dinner party!

 I want this collection to go to someone who will appreciate it.
 So far I have refused to have it displayed/shown at any store or gallery.
-I prefer these items go to a museum, or to just one person as one lot.
+I prefer these items go to a museum, or someone who has a castle, or to just one person as one lot.
 Keep in mind that what you see in this photograph is only a fraction of what is included.
 These have been valued in the thousands.
-They are a prized collection of mine, and I am concerned that they go to someone who will appreciate, and take care of them, and pass them down to the next generation(s), forever.
+They are a prized collection of mine, and I am concerned that they go to someone who will appreciate them, take care of them; and, pass them down to the next generation(s), forever.

 The top left three items are not part of the Collection, nor is the figurine in the top right, but you can have them.
 I wish I had taken a photo of the rest of the items, before we packed these things and moved them to my storage area....particularly the tall Samovar and the spectacular punch bowl with its special cups that hang on curved pegs on the sides of the huge punchbowl.